We All Hate Making Mistakes

-Not long ago, a coaching client and I were exploring the concept of procrastination and came upon the notion that we all suffer from fear of failure to one degree or another.
+Recently, a coaching client and I were exploring the concept of procrastination and came upon the notion that we all suffer from fear of failure to one degree or another.
 The need for perfection and our attempt to avoid making costly mistakes can sometimes prevent us from moving forward.
-This got me to thinking about the nature of mistakes and the affect they have on us.
+Because we all hate making mistakes, this got me to thinking about the kinds of mistakes we make and some healthy ways of dealing with them.

 - We have hurt someone’s feelings in some way, even though it was unintentional; we did or said something we wish we could retract, especially after we see the impact.